SS-GEN: A Social Story Generation Framework with Large Language Models: Assessment of Social Story

 \subsection{Quality}

 We have shown the quantity and diversity of the generated data before, but the quality remains uncertain, which is crucial for its effectiveness in social interventions for autistic youth.
-To further explore this, we randomly sample 100 Social Story pairs from the original seed set, and prompted GPT-3 (\texttt{gpt-3.5-turbo}), GPT-4 (\texttt{gpt-4o}) respectively to regenerate these stories using the same way as \textbf{Bearing Star Fruits} (Section~\ref{sub:starsow}).
-Subsequently, with the seed samples as the reference, three expert annotators (authors of this work), who achieved consistency on the details of the Quality Assessment Criteria through repeated discussions, were asked to evaluate the two sets of regenerated stories based on the specific checklist questions in Table~\ref{tab:rating-scale}.
-Finally, they provided feedback on the their preference for the two sets.
+To assess the quality of Social Stories generated by the GPT series, we randomly sample 100 story pairs from the original seed set, using their titles to prompt \texttt{gpt-3.5-turbo}, \texttt{gpt-4o} respectively and regenerate stories as like \textbf{Bearing Star Fruits}.
+The two sets of regenerated stories are then compared with the story references from the sampled pairs.
+Specifically, we carefully check the two sets based on checklist questions in Table~\ref{tab:rating-scale}, and then rank the two sets based on the preference.

-Specifically, table~\ref{tab: rating} presents the evaluation results focusing on structural clarity (\textbf{SC.}), descriptive orientation (\textbf{DO.}), situational safety (\textbf{SS.}) and the human preference (\textbf{HP.}).
-The SC. depicts the percentage of the average score relative to the full score.
-The DO. and SS. show the percentage of the meeting the corresponding criteria.
-The HP. represents the percentage of human preferences between the two sets, summing to 1.
+Table~\ref{tab: rating} presents the assessment results focusing on structural clarity ($\mathbb{SC.}$), descriptive orientation ($\mathbb{DO.}$), situational safety ($\mathbb{SS.}$) and the human preference ($\mathbb{HP.}$).
+The $\mathbb{SC.}$ depicts the percentage of the average score relative to the full score.
+The $\mathbb{DO.}$ and $\mathbb{SS.}$ show the percentage of meeting the corresponding criteria.
+The $\mathbb{HP.}$ represents the percentage of human preference between the two sets, summing to 1.

-The findings reveal that GPT-4 consistently outperforms GPT-3 in most categories, with notable preference among human evaluators (62\&), indicating better language alignment, vocabulary accuracy, and situational handling of GPT-4.
-Both engines score over 80\% on SC. and SS., demonstrating their ability to construct logically structured Social Stories and ensure the narrative's safety and appropriateness, despite subtle differences in narrative flow and language nuances.
-Although they perform relatively lower on DO. with scores between 50\% to 60\%, feedback from our expert annotators shows that the generated stories are generally not prescriptive or disrespectful, and they can be easily improved with simple modifications.
+The findings reveal that both engines score over 80\% on $\mathbb{SC.}$ and $\mathbb{SS.}$ and can perform well on SS-GEN, indicating GPT series can construct logically structured Social Stories and ensure the narrative's safety and appropriateness, despite subtle differences in narrative flow and language nuances.
+Although the two sets perform relatively lower on $\mathbb{DO.}$ with scores between 50\% to 60\%, we found that those stories are indeed not prescriptive or disrespectful, and they can be easily improved with simple modifications.
+Notably, \texttt{gpt-4o} consistently outperforms \texttt{gpt-3.5-turbo} in most categories and is preferred more (62\%).
+Therefore we finally choose \texttt{gpt-4o} to construct the whole dataset.

-Overall, we found that while there is room for improvement in enhancing descriptiveness, most of the generated data meet the Quality Assessment Criteria based on the characteristic constraints of Social Stories.
-This provides useful guidance for training smaller language models to produce qualified Social Stories.